flatironinstitute/sciware/04_Debugging/strategies.md

 Two types of test cases:
 - *for testing*: to expose previously undetected error
-   Can cover many conditions with a small number of test cases
+   Can cover many conditions with a small number of test cases <div class="spacer"></div>
 - *for debugging*: to provide information useful in locating suspected error
    cover only a single conditon in each test<div class="spacer"></div>
 <div class="spacer"></div>